ko1/rubyhackchallenge/EN/3_practice.md

 Add a method into Time class which returns `n` days ago (default value of `n` is 1).

-Example definition in Ruby is here.
+Here is an example definition in Ruby.
 It returns reduced time with seconds of 24 hours * `n`.
 To be exact, it will be wrong time (because of complex time calculation, such as leap seconds).
 But we don't care such details because it is an example.

 ```ruby